e2ik/TestingGrounds/README.md

 - Get some simple Assets start working on animations
 - Might have to create own asset

-- Separate player inputs into a separate script

 # Good Resources:
 - https://www.youtube.com/watch?v=maDpJL3go9g
     - Talks about a simple Service Locator set up without reliance on singleton